UP | HOME

 \[ \chi_i (\mathbf{r}) = \mathcal{N}_i'\, P_{\eta(i)}(\mathbf{r})\, R_{s(i)} (\mathbf{r}) \]

 \(\eta(i)\) denotes the chosen angular function.
-The AOs can be expressed using real spherical harmonics or polynomials in Cartesian coordinates.
-In the case of real spherical harmonics, the AOs are ordered as \(0, +1, -1, +2, -2, \dots, + m, -m\) (see Wikipedia).
+The AOs can be expressed using real solid harmonics or polynomials in Cartesian coordinates.
+In the case of real solid harmonics, the AOs are ordered as \(0, +1, -1, +2, -2, \dots, + m, -m\)).
 In the case of polynomials, the canonical (or alphabetical) ordering is used,

 \(p\) \(p_x, p_y, p_z\)